Helpful Resources for Your Practice

 Adjuvant Breast Cancer

-Herceptin is indicated for adjuvant treatment of HER2-overexpressing node-positive or node-negative (ER/PR-negative or with one high-risk feature*) breast cancer:
+Herceptin is indicated in adults for adjuvant treatment of HER2-overexpressing node-positive or node-negative (ER/PR-negative or with one high-risk feature*) breast cancer:

 • As part of a treatment regimen containing doxorubicin, cyclophosphamide and either paclitaxel or docetaxel